Students

 No. The DAC will not share information about any student, their application status, appointments, or use of their accommodations.

 It depends.
-If the student gives permission for a parent or guardian to attend their meeting, than yes.
+If the student gives permission for a parent or guardian to attend their meeting, then yes.

 No. The DAC will not share information about any student, their application status, appointments, or use of their accommodations.